-Todd Woody has this article in the February 27, 2012 issue of Forbes Magazine: MOTORING ACROSS THE PUGET Sound, Reenst Lesemann spots a yellow, barnacle-encrusted contraption bobbing on the wind-whipped waters off Seattle.
-Called the SeaRay, it’s the prototype of a device that Lesemann’s startup, ColumbiaPower Technologies, is betting can help transform wave energy from […]
+Todd Woody has this article in the February 27, ask 2012 issue of Forbes Magazine: MOTORING ACROSS THE PUGET Sound, store Reenst Lesemann spots a yellow, barnacle-encrusted contraption bobbing on the wind-whipped waters off Seattle.
+Called the SeaRay, it’s the prototype of a device that Lesemann’s startup, ColumbiaPower Technologies, is betting can help transform wave […]

-Deborah Bach has the story at Three Sheets Northwest: [The Swinomish Channel would have become impassable as early as 2015 without dredging, a study found.]
-The Swinomish Channel will get the dredging it needs to avoid becoming impassable, thanks to almost $2.3 million in federal funding allocated for the work.
-The channel was expected to […]
+Deborah Bach has the story at Three Sheets Northwest: [The Swinomish Channel would have become impassable as early as 2015 without dredging, cure a study found.]
+The Swinomish Channel will get the dredging it needs to avoid becoming impassable, hospital thanks to almost $2.3 million in federal funding allocated for the work.
+The channel was […]